Native American Heritage Month

 NATIVE AMERICAN HERITAGE MONTH 2025

-Each year, we honor the histories, cultures and contributions of American citizens whose ancestors had lived in North America since time immemorial, hosting a wide range of events and opportunities that celebrate Native American culture with the University of Michigan campus community.
+Each year, we honor the histories, cultures and contributions of American citizens whose ancestors have lived in North America since time immemorial, hosting a wide range of events and opportunities that celebrate Native American culture with the University of Michigan campus community.

 Native American Heritage Month at U-M is led by the Office of Multi-Ethnic Student Affairs' Native American Heritage Month Committee, in close partnership with the Native American Student Association.